tomas-fryza/vhdl-course/lab5-counter/README.md

 * Use VHDL generics and synchronous processes
 * Use clock enable signal to drive another logic in the design (with slower clock)

-The purpose of this laboratory exercise is to become familiar with the creation of sequential processes in VHDL, next to implement a clock enable signal to drive another logic with slower clock, and to design a binary counter.

 <a name="preparation"></a>

 ## Pre-Lab preparation